rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch01-introduction-to-computers-the-internet-and-java.md

 ### Java is now used

-- to develop large-scale enterprise applications
+- To develop large-scale enterprise applications

-- to enhance the functionality of web servers
+- To enhance the functionality of web servers

-- to provide applications for consumer devices
+- To provide applications for consumer devices

-- to develop robotics software
+- To develop robotics software

-- to develop Android smartphone and tablet apps
+- To develop Android smartphone and tablet apps

-### Java Class Libraries
+### Java class libraries

-- rich collections of existing classes and methods
+- Rich collections of existing classes and methods

-- known as the Java APIs(Application Programming Interfaces)
+- Known as the Java APIs(Application Programming Interfaces)

 <center markdown="block">
 ![components-of-oracle-java-se-8-products](/assets/java-programming/images/1-components-of-oracle-java-se-8-products.png)